 Style in Focus

 The Stylistic Set 02 takes it up a notch by offering idiosyncratic alternates of various letters. with whimsical squared strokes that are perfect for display purposes in both Latin and Cyrillic.
 The refinements to Latin letters have also been applied to the numbers, including tabular figures and such.
 The new expansion also features extra ligatures, various combinations of fractions, punctuation signs (like the interrobang), currency signs, additional mathematical symbols, and more.

 Another considerable challenge was designing a text category that would ease the process of reading, while simultaneously keeping the Nexa character in place.
-The most important deciding factor we worked with was the enhanced legibility of all letters for the sake of flawless comprehension.
+The most important deciding factor we worked with was the enhanced legibility of all letters for the sake of flawless comprehension an less typography mistakes, such as good or bad kerning.
 To achieve this, the letter shapes need to comply with the general conventions on amplified marks and features.
 Some forms, like the double-storey ‘a’ or the recognizable double-circled counters on ‘g’, had to be suppressed or even replaced with more conventional ones – in these cases, a monocular ‘a’ and a hybrid form of ‘g’.

-The width of several letters was reduced to make them more suitable for text (most notably on ‘j’), while numerals and other symbols were structurally redrawn.
-To avoid excessive concentration of blackness we implemented a series of features — adding ink traps on the junctures, redistributing the curve tension outwards, thinning out the interior strokes, and further opening up the letters’ apertures after cutting the terminals.
+We reduced the width of several letters to make them more suitable for text (most notably on ‘j’), while numerals and other symbols were structurally redrawn.
+To avoid excessive concentration of blackness, we implemented a series of features — adding ink traps on the junctures, redistributing the curve tension outwards, thinning out the interior strokes, and further opening up the letters’ apertures after cutting the terminals.